chr26195/PMLP/README.md

 ## 0. What Could I Do with PMLP?
 * Accelerate GNN training by modifying only a few lines of codes.
-* Empower your MLP (or any other backbone models) by incorporating message passing / graph convolution in inference.
+* Empower MLP (or any other backbone models) by incorporating message passing / graph convolution in inference.
-* Empower your GNN in some scenarios, e.g., datasets with many noisy structures.
+* Empower GNN in some scenarios, e.g., datasets with many noisy structures.
 * Simple and useful tool for research and scientific discovery.

 ## 1. Quick Guide
-The implementation of PMLP is very simple, and can be plugged into your own pipeline by modifying only a few lines of codes.
+The implementation of PMLP is very simple, and can be plugged into one's own pipeline by modifying only a few lines of codes.
 The key idea of PMLP is to just remove message passing modules in GNNs during the training process.
-We allow the counterpart model after removal to be any models besides of MLP, such as ResNet (corresponding to GCNII) and MLP+JK (corresponding to JKNet).
+We allow the counterpart model after removal to be any model besides of MLP, such as ResNet (corresponding to GCNII) and MLP+JK (corresponding to JKNet).
 Here we introduce several different ways to implement PMLP and discuss their advantages and limitations.

 ### 1.1.
 Version A: Three Models (MLP / PMLP / GNN) in One Class
-This is the default way to implement PMLP, which combines three models (MLP, PMLP, GNN) in one single class.
-The key part of this implementation is to add a `use_conv = True/False` parameter in the `self.forward()` function for any GNN classes.
+This is the default way and go-to choice to implement PMLP, which combines three models (MLP, PMLP, GNN) in one single class.
+The key idea of this implementation is to add a `use_conv = True/False` parameter in the `self.forward()` function for any GNN classes.
 To implement PMLP, just set this parameter to be `False` in training and validation, and then reset it to be `True` in testing.
 For example:

 ``` python
 # version A: three models (mlp, pmlp, gnn) in one class